kunal23kmr/Civihelper-project/README.md

 # Civihelper-project
+Problem-- Time taking and cumbersome conventional way to submit your civil problems.
+Proposed soln---

+A platform to provide the submission of problems related to electricity/road/water supply etc..

+Concept---
+ Kotlin programming using andorid studio to create pages for PROBLEM WRITING AND RESIDENTIAL ADDRESS and to submit.

 This is our first android project .
 Idea on which we are working from few weeks - 1-Inspiration:-